Intentional Innovation Foundation

 Our STEM programs

-The FIRST Robotics Competition (FRC) is an effective mentor-based program in which young people discover and develop a passion for science, engineering, technology, and math (STEM).
+Our competitive youth robotics teams are effective mentor-based programs in which young people discover and develop a passion for science, engineering, technology, and math (STEM).

-Triple Helix Robotics is based at Menchville High School in Newport News, Virginia and is considered a NASA Langley Research Center “house team.”
+Triple Helix Robotics is based in Newport News, Virginia and is considered a NASA Langley Research Center “house team.”
 Since its inaugural season in 2008, Triple Helix has competed in the FIRST Robotics Competition as Team 2363.
 The team’s additional sponsors include DoD STEM, Naval Information Warfare Centers (NIWC) Atlantic, TE Connectivity, Lockheed Martin, Boeing, and Newport News Public Schools.

 The NASA Knights are based at New Horizons Regional Education Center in Hampton, Virginia and are considered a NASA Langley Research Center “house team.”
 One of Virginia’s longest-running FIRST Robotics Competition teams, the NASA Knights compete as FRC Team 122.

-Blackwater Robotics is located in Franklin, Virginia, and has competed as FIRST Robotics Competition Team 1610 since 2005.
-Major sponsors of the team include Mid-Atlantic Broadband Communities Corporation, the Hermie and Elliott Sadler Foundation, BAE Systems, and the International Paper Foundation.
+Blackwater Robotics is based out of the J.P.
+King, Jr. Career and Technical Academy in Franklin, Virginia.
+Founded in 2005, Blackwater Robotics has competed in the FIRST Tech Challenge as Team 27248 since 2024, and previously competed in the FIRST Robotics Competition as Team 1610 from 2005-2024.
+Major sponsors of the team include Franklin Southampton Charities, BAE Systems, and the International Paper Foundation.

 In addition, some Rumble competitors are pre-rookie teams– those who plan to register a brand-new rookie team for the first time in the upcoming season.
 To help these teams acclimate to competition, our event managers pair them alongside veteran competitors who share knowledge, experience, and resources like drive teams, pit crew members, and drivetrains.